 A couple of years back, Google introduced password breach warning messages.
 Then, it was bundled with the Password Checkup extension.
 However, later on, it got added to your Google account.
 For the unaware, this feature will warn you if your account credentials are at risk in a data breach.

-This is quite a useful security mechanism incorporated by Google because manually doing the same not only calls for technical expertise but would also require too much effort to execute.
-So if it is such a valuable asset to the end-user, then why would they wish to stop Chrome’s breached password pop-up messages?
+This is quite a helpful security mechanism incorporated by Google because manually doing the same not only calls for technical expertise but would also require too much effort to execute.
+So if it is such a valuable asset to the end-user, why would they wish to stop Chrome’s breached password pop-up messages?

 Well, the thing with these notifications is that they have become more intrusive and distractive than what would have been along the expected lines.
 Furthermore, in my case, I am getting these data breach warnings on my dummy Google account that I had created just for testing purposes.
 None of the accounts associated with that breach is of any security concern from my end.

-With that said, there does exist a method to stop these breached passwords from pop-up messages in Chrome.
-And in this guide, we will make you aware of just that, both on your PC as well as your smartphone.
+With that said, a method exists to stop these breached passwords from pop-up messages in Chrome.
+And in this guide, we will make you aware of that on your PC and smartphone.

 Passwords Breach on Computer

-Initially, the only way of disabling this warning message was through Chrome’s experimental flag known as Password Leak Detection.
+Initially, the only way to disable this warning message was through Chrome’s experimental flag, Password Leak Detection.
 However, that remained only through the testing phase and was then removed.

 After that, it made its way over to the Sync and Google Services section.
 However, it was removed even from there as well.
 At the time of writing, this option is currently settled under the Privacy and Security section.

-Here are the steps to stop chrome passwords compromised on PC:
+Here are the steps to stop chrome passwords from being compromised on PC:

 - Launch the Chrome browser on your machine.

-- Click on the situated at the top right and select the Settings menu.
+- Click on More at the top right and select the Settings menu.

 - Switch to the Privacy and Security tab, and click on Security.